 Leaking at the Temperature and Pressure Relief (T-and-P) Valve

-Another possible place for leaks is the temperature and pressure ( T and P) valve.
-A leak at the T and P valve is a more serious situation and you will want to take the time to figure out the cause.
+Another possible place for leaks is the temperature and pressure (T-and-P) valve.
+A leak at the T-and-P valve is a more serious situation and you will want to take the time to figure out the cause.
 A T-and-P valve will not usually begin dripping or leaking unless there is a problem.
+Several possible causes include:

-• If the valve was removed recently, it's possible it is now failing to seal properly.
-Tightening the valve, or reinstalling it with Teflon tape on the threads may solve the problem.
+- If the valve was removed recently, it's possible it is now failing to seal properly.
+Tightening the valve, or reinstalling it with plumbers tape on the threads may solve the problem.

-• But if the water pressure in the house seems normal and the water heater is heating normally, then you may have a faulty T-and-P valve that needs replacing.
-When replacing the valve, make sure the hot water is off and the pressure is off of the line before making the repair.
+- If the water pressure in the house seems normal and the water heater is heating normally, then you may have a faulty T-and-P valve that needs replacing.
+When replacing the valve, make sure the water is turned off and there is no pressure in the tank before making the repair.
 You can release pressure by opening the lever on the T-and-P valve, or by opening a hot water faucet somewhere in the house.

-If you believe there is still a problem or are unable to get to the bottom of the issue, call a professional plumber to help assess the situation.
+If you believe there is still a problem or are unable to get to the bottom of the issue, call a professional plumber to help assess and remedy the situation.

 04 of 05